nicpenning/Elasti-daddy/Blog Posts/Blog Post #2. Getting Started.md

 ...snipped for brevity...
 ```

-Running Docker with your user instead of sudo
+Lastly, it is a good idea to run docker with your user so you don't have to use sudo everytime.

+To do this, run the following:

 ```
 sudo usermod -aG docker $USER